senguptashritama/Optimizing-Debt-Collection-with-Regression-Discontinuity/README.md

 # Which Debts Are Worth the Bank's Effort?

-*Play bank data scientist and use regression discontinuity to see which debts are worth collecting.*
+*Playing bank data scientist and use regression discontinuity to see which debts are worth collecting.*

 ## Problem Statement